ragilgm/evermos-test/README.md

 ![img_7.png](img_7.png)

-oleh karena itu kita perlu mengimplementasikan goroutine , dan untuk menangani kondisi balapan kita perlu mengimplementasikan mutex dan waitgroup juga
+therefore we need to implement goroutine , and to handle race conditions we need to implement mutex and waitgroup as well

 2. and to improve stock reduction